mtannaan/mackerel-plugin-smart/README.md

     - This pluging uses `smartctl` to get SMART status and attributes.

 ## Configuration file
 List your disks to monitor in the config file, and place it in `/etc/mackerel-agent/mackerel-plugin-smart.conf`.
+You can also pass the path to your config file to the `-c` option.

-See mackerel-plugin-smart.conf.example in this folder for details.
+See mackerel-plugin-smart.conf.example in this folder for available configuration items.

 ## Example of mackerel-agent.conf
 ```